 Who can do an assessment?
 ST4 or above or appropriately qualified ancillary staff

 The CSR is a short-structured report that groups the 13 GP competencies into 4 main areas- Relationships, Diagnostics, Management and Professionalism.

 You must enter text into the comment box for each question to justify your decision.
 It is best practice to utilise the ePortfolio entries to provide evidence for your conclusions (you can search for validated entries for each competency and refer to these to justify decisions)

 Recording meetings and issues

-This section allows for trainers, clinical supervisors, educational supervisors and Deanery/LETB assessment leads/administrators to enter comments in the trainee’s ePortfolio.
+This section allows for trainers, clinical supervisors, educational supervisors and Deanery/LETB assessment leads/administrators to enter comments in ePortfolio.
 This could include a note about interim meetings that don’t fit easily anywhere else or additional information you feel is important that you can’t enter anywhere else.
 Each entry will be date stamped, with the name of the person who entered it and a subject field.
-Trainees will be able to view everything that is entered in this section, but will only be able to respond to it through their learning log.
+Doctors in GP training will be able to view everything that is entered in this section, but will only be able to respond to it through their learning log.
 It will also be available to the ARCP Panels.

 Educators note - how might they be used?